-Tactical Reasons DM equities Our macro view keeps us underweight, but we think the Al theme and alpha potential has taken us closer to a neutral view.
-See below.
+Tactical Reasons U.S. equities Our macro view has us neutral at the benchmark level.
+But the Al theme and its potential to generate alpha - or above-benchmark returns - push us to be overweight overall.
 Income in fixed income The income cushion bonds provide has increased across the board in a higher rate environment.
 We like short-term bonds and are now neutral long-term U.S. Treasuries as we see two-way risks ahead.
 Geographic granularity We favor getting granular by geography and like Japan equities in DM.
 Within EM, we like India and Mexico as beneficiaries of mega forces even as relative valuations appear rich.
 Strategic Reasons Private credit We think private credit is going to earn lending share as banks retreat - and at attractive returns relative to credit risk.
 Inflation-linked bonds We see inflation staying closer to 3% in the new regime than policy targets, making this one of our strongest views on a strategic horizon.
 Short- and medium-term bonds We overall prefer short-term bonds over long term.
 That's due to more uncertain and volatile inflation, heightened bond market volatility and weaker investor demand.